 When the syllabic and roman writing systems for Inuktut were standardized in the 1970s, it was agreed that words could only end with a vowel or with one of three consonants: q, k or t.
 In practice, though, many Inuktut speakers have a tendency to pronounce these final consonants as an n or an ng sound.

 This can be a dialectal difference – Inuinnaqtun speakers do this quite frequently - or it can be a generational difference.
 Inuit elders are more likely to do this than younger speakers.This tendency spills over into the written language.
 It is common to see words in Sallirmiutut (Northwest Territories), Inuinnaqtun (Nunavut) and Nunatsiavut (Labrador) with a final n and, less so, ng.
 In Nunavut and Nunavik, the use of final n and ng is discouraged.

 An important difference between dialects is how they describe events in the past, present or future.
 The affixes that are used to indicate that events have happened in the immediate, recent or distant past, or those in the future are not the same across dialects.

 The differences go deeper than this, though.
-Some dialects (especially those spoken on Qikiqtaaluk and in parts of Kivalliq) are very explicit and precise about gradations of time.
+Eastern dialects (Nunatsiavut, Nunavik and Qikiqtaaluk in Nunavut) are very explicit and precise about gradations of time.
 Here are some examples of affixes used to describe time in Qikiqtaaluk communities:

 |I ate just now.